Night Wakings, Night Terrors, & Nightmares-how to help your child manage all three

 The Solution To Nightmares

 Children waking due to nightmares is a common worry I see among my clients.
 The good news is that nightmares don’t actually happen as often as you might think.
-I see more night wakings happening in children that are caused by sleep debts and over-tiredness.
-This is more of a concern than nightmares.

-That’s not to say that nightmares don’t happen.
-Incidences of nightmares usually peak between the ages of 3-6 years of age and can be brought on by a number of things.
+Incidences of nightmares usually peak between the ages of 3-6 years of age, and happen for a variety of reasons.
 More often than not, it’s simply brought on by growing up and being aware that negative or scary things exist.

 Validate Their Feelings, Not the Fear Itself